nsdictionary/slate/source/includes/api/_balance_info.md

 ### request
 No params

-> request parameter JSON structured like this:
+> response parameter JSON structured like this:

 ```json
 {